Croydon-Brixton/qthought/README.md

 Our software platform is based on [ProjectQ].
 To install it, please follow the instructions in [Tutorials].
 To access Jupyter notebooks, follow guidelines at the [Jupyter website].

+**Warning**: all imports in this release are carried out in terms of a local path.
+Please set path to the folder path of qthought on your machine for your personal use.

 ## Documentation and examples